ProgramAZ101/Free.99/README.md

 I can provide you with 2

-- I'm already putting this together
+- Putting this together
-- My advice: "Put regular time aside"
+- "Put regular time aside"

-No more help from me, that's why it's free
+No more help, that's why it's free

-### The order is importance ~~to me~~
+### The order is of importance

-Follow it... or not
+Follow it... or not, that's up to you

 ## The Catch

-I've thought myself on free information, but I'm aware **it's not easy**.
+> I've thought myself on free information, but I'm aware **it's not easy**.
+>

-If you need a course to get started, **you will need someone to help**.
+> If you need a course to get started, **you will need someone to help**.

 ## The Reality

-It's free because I believe you will need my help.
+It's free because I believe you will need help.

 ### ["[The majority] could [not] make a web page when tested"](https://youtu.be/Lf0t0cgErLQ)